Victoria University of Wellington: Faculties

+The School of Māori Studies is unique in that since October 2024 it does not belong to any faculty, but rather to Iho Māori under the portfolio of the Deputy Vice-Chancellor (Māori).

 Faculty of Law

 The Faculty of Law is located in the restored Old Government Buildings at the centre of the country's law-making precinct, in close proximity to Parliament, the Supreme Court and the Court of Appeal, and the District and High courts.
 The faculty is rated 65th in the world in the 2021 QS World University Rankings and led New Zealand's law faculties for research in the most recent Performance-Based Research Fund Evaluation in 2006.